|site search by freefind|

 Interest they would pay to their bank over the 5 years on their mortgage offer would be $61,413.

-A total rip off and what thanks for their business for over 30 years.
+What thanks for their business for over 30 years with their bank.
 Banks love offering a blended rate instead of upfront penalty because they make even more money -- they figure that the clients won't know any different.

 We asked the bank to give us the formula used to come up with this $10,000 penalty.
 Instead of using clients' contract interest rate of 3.94% for the remaining term, the bank used the $3.94% + 2.25% to calculate the penalty to break the mortgage.